gwsystems/composite/doc/dev_guide/01_intro.md

 - The details of how system level scheduling responsibilities over all threads in the system can be exported to user-level, isolated components that can be customized [Parmer et al. '08](https://www2.seas.gwu.edu/~gparmer/publications/parmer_west_rtss08.pdf),
 - [Parmer et al. '10](https://www2.seas.gwu.edu/~gparmer/publications/rtas11_hires.pdf) provides details about how schedulers can be hierarchically composed to delegate scheduling duties closer to applications,
-- [Gadepalli et al. '17](https://www2.seas.gwu.edu/~gparmer/publications/rtss17tcaps.pdf) discusses how *untrusting schedulers* can coordinate using temporal capabilities, and
+- [Gadepalli et al. '17](https://www2.seas.gwu.edu/~gparmer/publications/rtss17tcaps.pdf) discusses how many *untrusting schedulers* can predictably coordinate while providing global timing guarantees using temporal capabilities to provide *access control for time*, and
 - [Gadepalli et al. '20](https://www2.seas.gwu.edu/~gparmer/publications/rtas20slite.pdf) demonstrates how user-level scheduling can avoid kernel interactions to make Composite scheduling both capable of system-level scheduling, *and* faster than traditional kernel-resident schedulers.

 ### Wait-Free, Parallel Kernel